ElesionWoW/BigWigs/README.md

 * Reworked Shards handling: Added cast bar to incoming Shards.
 120s CD bar split into 90s hard CD and 30s spawn window.
 Based Shard count on Shard death instead of channel fail (which may happen due to other reasons).
 Added counter for Shards remaining (default: off).
 Added messages for Shard phase win (6 shards dead) and fail (boss casting Unfathomed Hatred) for clarity.
 * Tattle option also prints to the default chat window.
 * Added alternate triggers to greatly reduce the reliance on SuperWoW cast events.
+* Added mark (default: on) and alert with sound cue (default: off) about the current Waking Nightmare target to indicate Crawler spawn point for OTs.

 Kruul is unchanged for now.